 Code Enforcement

 The City of Mound's Code Enforcement staff work with residents to ensure neighborhoods are clean, safe, and healthy for the community to enjoy.
-Staff responds to questions and concerns and responds appropriately to ensure the preservation of property values and to prevent unsafe, unsanitary issues from infringing on the rights of others.
+Staff respond to questions and concerns appropriately to preserve property values and prevent unsafe, unsanitary conditions from infringing on the rights of others.

 Nuisance Conditions